Tuesday, September 07, 2004

 Among the more interesting passages:

 Craigslist.org accepts no banner advertising.
 It posts no pop-up ads, requires no visitor registration and charges no fees, except to employers posting job offers.
-But people involved in several proposed deals said it could be worth $100 million if Mr. Newmark decided to sell to the highest bidder.
+But people involved in several proposed deals said it could be worth $100 million if Mr. Newmark decided to sell to the highest bidder.and:

 Mr. Newmark handles the creative neurotic part.
 He has a kind of condition: obsessive customer-service disorder.
 He is not totally at peace if there are e-mail messages in his in-box complaining that someone is falsely advertising, defacing or hacking into the site or blanketing various forums or channels with sales spam.